deepakkumar-projects/Machine-Leaning-Notebooks/README.md

 4. Tokenizer pratice on review data set
 5. Most basic linear regression model
-6. Big happy score WHR data analysis
+6. Big happy score WHR data analysis reports of 23,22,21,20 added to reference the findings and the data